 Every village has a forest to itself nearby.
 This has always been a rule since time immemorial.

 The upkeep of this forest and the animals dwelling in it are the responsibility of the villagers.
 And to tell you, villages are better than any forest department.
 Only after people lost the right over their forests have the mountains been denuded.

 Like any Garhwali person, we had an occasion back at “home”.
 Despite whatever, we were meant to pack our bags and go to my village.

 It was January.
 The time of snow.
-Sun was rarely up, and people seldom seen outside, except a few who went to nearby town to buy supplies for the month.
+Sun was rarely up, and people were seldom seen outside, except a few who went to a nearby town to buy supplies for the month.